 Our Board of Directors currently consists of seven independent directors and our chief executive officer.
 As recommended by the nominating and governance committee of the Board (the "Nominating and Governance Committee"), our Board of Directors has nominated each of the current directors standing for election, all to hold office until the annual meeting of stockholders in 2016 and until their respective successors shall have been elected.
 As described in detail below, our nominees have considerable professional and business expertise.
 The recommendation of our Board of Directors is based on its carefully considered judgment that the experience, qualifications, attributes, and skills of our nominees qualify them to serve on our Board of Directors.
-If any of our nominees is unable or unwilling to serve on our Board of Directors.
+If any of our nominees is unable or unwilling to serve on our Board of Directors, the shares represented by your proxy will be voted for the election of such other person as may be nominated by our Board of Directors.
 In addition, in full compliance with all applicable state and federal laws and regulations, we will file an amended proxy statement and proxy card that, as applicable, (1) identifies the alternate nominee(s), (2) discloses that such nominees have consented to being named in the revised proxy statement and to serve if elected, and (3) includes the disclosure required by Item 7 of Schedule 14A with respect to such nominees.
-We know of no reason why any nominee would be unable to accept nomination or election.
+We know of no reason why any nominee would be unable or unwilling to serve.
 All nominees have consented to be named in this proxy statement and to serve if elected.
+Director Qualifications and Experience